mattssondavid/func-pro-fun/FunctorsApplicativesMonads.md

 their contexts, where a monad (m) is a type constructor.

 Bind takes a monad `m a` and a function that can return a monad `(a -> m b)`, and returns a monad `m b`.
-Bind firts unwraps the value from the input monad's context.
+Bind firsts unwraps the value from the input monad's context.
 Then it applies the input function on this value and finally puts the resulting value back into context and return this new value in context (monad) `m b`.